Bartlesville Radio » News » Grass Fires, Wind Damage Impact Area

 - Roof panels blown off structure across from Humble Road Church in Bartlesville.

 - U.S. Highway 60 and Okesa Road, power line down, grass fire reported.
+UNDER CONTROL.

 - North of Highway 60 between 4020 and 4030 Road, near Prairie View Campground, east of Bartlesville.
+UNDER CONTROL.

+- Grass fire near 1500 block of SE Smysor Drive in Bartlesville

+- Tree wrapped in power line in 2200 block of SE Dewey Ave in Bartlesville.
+No power in the area.

 « Back to News